Marianandrade23/Marianandrade23/README.md

 📚 Student of Software and Web Development.

-⚙️ SWE Fellow at Headstarter
+⚙️ Software Developer at Green Bay Packaging and ex SWE Fellow at Headstarter

 👾 Ambassador of Women Techmakers and member at Rewriting the Code, empowering women in tech.

-💡 Currently working on an Airline Reservation Management System using Java and SQL.

 🤝 I’m looking to collaborate on Software Engineering opportunities